Pushing The Boundaries of Plastic Bearing Capability

 Through better understanding and processing of our current materials, we have increased the life of our existing plastic bearings, providing a better performing product to our customers, without adding weight or compromising the added-value from integrated design, such as component reduction and reduced assembly.

 New performance boundaries and our material research are being used to expanded BNL’s product ranges.
 The majority of our plastic bearing products are based on three types of bearing – deep groove, angular contact, thrust race – which form the basis for further added-value design and integration.

 We will soon offer crowned, taper & needle roller plastic bearing designs for applications with higher loads and we are investigating all-plastic bearings with plastic balls and rollers, for even lighter products without losing strength, life and operational function.
-We also have a lot of interest from the Automotive industry in our adaptive DC bearings, which are tuneable to customer requirements and we will publish more information on this range in autumn 2018.
+We also have a lot of interest from the Automotive industry in our adaptive DC bearings.

 DARE bearings are BNL’s ‘Diametrically Adaptive Rolling Element‘ bearings.
 The concept for these bearings came from our objective to create a gold standard plastic bearing.